akhilaku/Birthday-Card-Android-App/README.md

 # Birthday-Card-Android-App
-This is a simple Birthday
+This is a simple Birthday Card Application